airtap/sauce-browsers/README.md

 **Breaking changes**

 - New format
-- Does not perform matching, that'll be a separate module.
+- Does not perform matching, that's handled by [`airtap-match-browsers`](https://github.com/airtap/match-browsers).
 This just returns a list of all browsers available on Sauce Labs.
 - For mobile browsers, the `platform` field previously mapped to the host OS (Linux or MacOS) that runs the Android emulator or iOS simulator.
 It now maps to either Android or iOS.
 - `name: android` only matches _Android Browser_.
 Previously it could match both _Android Browser_ and _Chrome for Android_.
 If both were available on a particular Android version then Sauce Labs would pick _Chrome for Android_.
 If you want to test in _Chrome for Android_, you must now use `name: and_chr` or its more descriptive alias `chrome for android`.
 - iOS browsers have the name "ios_saf" (iOS Safari) rather than "ipad" or "iphone".
 For now, Airtap will match the old names for backwards compatibility.